BasedLinux/bsd/doc/manual/source/store/derivation/outputs/content-address.md

 >
 > In a future world where floating content-addressing is also stable, we in principle no longer need separate [fixed](#fixed) content-addressing.
 > Instead, we could always use floating content-addressing, and separately assert the precise value content address of a given store object to be used as an input (of another derivation).
-> A stand-alone assertion object of this sort is not yet implemented, but its possible creation is tracked in [Issue #11955](https://github.com/NixOS/nix/issues/11955).
+> A stand-alone assertion object of this sort is not yet implemented, but its possible creation is tracked in [Issue #11955](https://github.com/BasedLinux/bsd/issues/11955).
 >
-> In the current version of Nix, fixed outputs which fail their hash check are still registered as valid store objects, just not registered as outputs of the derivation which produced them.
+> In the current version of Bsd, fixed outputs which fail their hash check are still registered as valid store objects, just not registered as outputs of the derivation which produced them.
 > This is an optimization that means if the wrong output hash is specified in a derivation, and then the derivation is recreated with the right output hash, derivation does not need to be rebuilt --- avoiding downloading potentially large amounts of data twice.
 > This optimisation prefigures the design above:
-> If the output hash assertion was removed outside the derivation itself, Nix could additionally not only register that outputted store object like today, but could also make note that derivation did in fact successfully download some data.
+> If the output hash assertion was removed outside the derivation itself, Bsd could additionally not only register that outputted store object like today, but could also make note that derivation did in fact successfully download some data.
 For example, for the "fetch URL" example above, making such a note is tantamount to recording what data is available at the time of download at the given URL.
-> It would only be when Nix subsequently tries to build something with that (refining our example) downloaded source code that Nix would be forced to check the output hash assertion, preventing it from e.g. building compromised malware.
+> It would only be when Bsd subsequently tries to build something with that (refining our example) downloaded source code that Bsd would be forced to check the output hash assertion, preventing it from e.g. building compromised malware.
 >
-> Recapping, Nix would
+> Recapping, Bsd would
 >
 > 1. successfully download data
 > 2. insert that data into the store